felix-hilden/sphinx-codeautolink/docs/src/index.rst

 For a more thorough explanation, see :ref:`about`.

 - Only works with HTML documentation
-- Only processes literal blocks, not inline code
+- Only processes blocks, not inline code
 - Doesn't run example code
 - Parsing and type hint resolving is incomplete